 I am a Computer Science student currently studying at Warwick University.
-I've always had a passion throughout my education for Maths and Computing, as the vast array of ideas that you can bring to life through programming is endless.
+I've always had a passion throughout my education for Computing, as the possiblities through programming are incredible.

 Why should I choose you for my sessions?